KazokuCo/kazoku.co/index.md

   </div>

   <div class="description" markdown="1">
   Kazamatsuri is a home for English-speaking fans of Key's visual novels and related media.
 It is a community of highly introspective and empathic people who often look to Key's evocative stories for emotional catharsis.

   If titles like "CLANNAD", "Angel Beats!", "Little Busters!" and "Rewrite" ring any bells, then you'll have some idea of what Key is all about.
-If Key is of any interest to you, we hope you'll consider joining our family!
+If these stories are of any interest to you, we hope you'll consider joining our family!
   </div>
 </div>